fdsc/UEFI-empty-application/README.md

 2. Copy files from iso to the root of flash

 Do not copy iso folder.
 In root have EFI folder
+For load from USB enable in BIOS the UEFI load and disable secure boot (trust boot)

 For make an iso image for VirtualBox machine